bThink-BGU/BPjs/docs/source/BPjsTutorial/interrupts.rst

 The "baker" b-thread is a classic scenario, listing the stages of making a cake, once it's requested.
 Classic, except for the ``bp.sync`` at line 6, where the ``Cake Burnt`` event is declared to be interrupting.
 If, while waiting for the baking to complete, the cake burns, the baker terminates.
 Which is preferable to decorating and serving a burnt cake.

 .. note:: Interrupting events do not add new capabilities to BP.
-The can be modeled by adding them as a ``waitFor`` parameter to ``bp.sync``, and then examining whether it is a member of the interrupting event set.
+This can be modeled by adding them as a ``waitFor`` parameter to ``bp.sync``, and then examining whether it is a member of the interrupting event set.
 Still, declaring event as *interrupting* adds declarative expressiveness (which, in turn, aids program analysis), and is more convenient.

 Here's the output of an unsuccessful baking attempt: